Your customers do the same thing.

 Determining If Re-Engagement Is Needed

-Additionally, if you notice a high number of bounce rates or unsubscribes, those are also signs it’s time to clean up your list.
+Additionally, a high number of bounces or unsubscribes are signs it’s time to clean up your list.

 Creating the Perfect Re-Engagement Email Series

 A re-engagement campaign typically involves sending inactive contacts a series of three emails encouraging them to regain interest in your products and services.